 Welcome to Leura Jewels

-Sapphire is the birthstone of September and its metaphysical properties include wisdom and power.
+Natural Sapphire is the birthstone of September and its metaphysical properties include wisdom and power.

 Ceylon Sapphire is strong and sturdy.
 Combined with its lustrous beauty it’s ensured the jewellery it’s transformed into is not only eye catching but will last a lifetime.